 Roll the Dough and Cut Out the Cookies

 Remove the top layer of parchment paper and cut the dough into shapes.
-Place the cookies on a baking sheet.
+Place the cookies on a lined baking sheet.

 Bake the Cookies